-The most ostensible way in which the Big Tech companies influence the complex ground of politics is by providing the political leaders a novel dimension of campaigning and advertising.
-The massive success of this kind of election campaign in 2008 and 2012 US Presidential elections by Barack Obama is a testimony to the effectiveness of this method (Pilkington, 2012).
+The most ostensible way in which the Big Tech companies influence the complex ground of politics is by providing political leaders with a novel dimension of campaigning and advertising.
+The massive success of this kind of election campaign in the 2008 and the 2012 US presidential elections by Barack Obama is a testimony to the effectiveness of this method (Pilkington, 2012).
 While such a strategy might appear harmless or even welcome in the political sense, the sore part arises when this strategy metamorphoses into a system of close, business-style cooperation between the political parties and the private players.
 What this entails is a free flow of information covering minute behavioural data of the people, often transgressing the boundaries of the citizens' privacy.
-Further, misinformation campaigns provoking communal violence and perpetuation of skewed perspectives engender political ruckus (Romero, 2018).
+Further, misinformation campaigns provoking communal violence and perpetuating skewed perspectives engender political ruckus (Romero, 2018).